5 Reasons why families should celebrate mealtime

 Those of you who know me well appreciate how much I stress the importance of positive nutrition.

-For our bodies and minds to function properly, the fuel we put into our bodies needs to be of the high-octane whole food and nutrient-dense variety, rather than the el cheapo processed kind.
+For our bodies and minds to function properly, the fuel we put into our bodies needs to be of the high-octane whole food and nutrient-dense variety, rather than the processed, packaged kind.

 But there is far, far more to food than simply eating the stuff!